cartagenae/X_Walk/README.md

 __Useful if you have thousands of files stored in your file system that you wish to rename.__

+> NOTE:
-> NOTE: The files retain their original formats and extensions.
+> * The files retain their original formats and extensions.
+> * The columns (in this example the Profile column) do not get overwritten.
+If you wish to add this feature, Please let me know in the issues section.

 ## Requirements (Windows users only)